 Tees are moved Monday, Wednesday, Friday, and as needed on the weekend.

-I am not and never was a fan of the Broken Tee Caddies.
-Most players would just throw the broken tee at it, resulting in a pile of broken tees, which I find unattractive.
-Our rangers, and crew do an excellent job of filling divots and keeping the tee areas clean.
-If you do wish to pick up your broken tee, simply toss it in the rough, and it will be gone forever.
+We have never been a fan of the Broken Tee Caddies.
+Most players would just throw the broken tee at it, resulting in a pile of broken tees, which is unattractive.
+Our rangers and crew do an excellent job of filling divots and keeping the tee areas clean.
+If you do wish to pick up your broken tee, simply toss it in the rough and it will be gone forever.

 Tees and Collars

 Aerification of greens is the one-thing golfers dislike the most.
 It is also one of the most important cultural practices required to maintain turf quality.
-Aerification breaks compaction of soil from mower and foot traffic, removes thatch, and allows better penetration of air, water, and nutrients.
+Aerification breaks compaction of soil from mower and foot traffic, removes thatch and allows better penetration of air, water and nutrients.
 For the past few years at NLGC, we have relied on topdressing and deep tine aerification to control thatch.
 This kept the players happy, but the turf suffered.
-In the fall of 2011 the greens were core aerified, with 1/2'" tines.
-This began the aerification program, which we used in 2012 and 2013.
-We will again, core, aerify, topdress, brush, roll, and mow, spring and fall of 2014.
+In the fall of 2011 the greens were core aerified with 1/2" tines.
+This began the aerification program, which we began in 2012.
+We will again, core, aerify, topdress, brush, roll and mow in Spring and Fall of 2015.
 The 9 holes we will be working on will be closed, until our work is completed (around 3:00 PM).
 This plan will be the least disruptive for both players and the maintenance crew.